The Eurasian Patent Office begins accepting applications for the grant of Eurasian patents for industrial designs since June 1, 2021.

 Thus, we can conclude that for applicants who are interested in the market of several post-Soviet countries participating in the EAPO, Eurasian patents have become a convenient mechanism.
 In addition to the ability to cover 8 countries at once with a single patent, the Eurasian Patent Office recommended itself as an effective body: if there are no requests or objections, the term for obtaining a patent is only one year from the filing of the application.

 It took the Eurasian countries 25 years to move only from patents for inventions to another instrument for the protection of intellectual property.
 This is partly due to the fact that Eurasian patents for inventions began to enjoy good demand only in recent years.
-Partly due to the intensification of integration processes within the Eurasian Economic Union (it is planned to launch unified EAEU trademarks and a unified Customs register of intellectual property objects already in 2021).
+Partly due to the intensification of integration processes within the Eurasian Economic Union (it is planned to launch unified EAEU trademarks and a unified Customs register of intellectual property objects).

 Will Eurasian industrial designs gain popularity?